gerin98/gerin98/README.md

 ### Gerin Amalaraj - @gerin98

 Hi there 👋!
-I'm Gerin, a software developer currently working as an Android Engineer @ Flipp.
+I'm Gerin, a software developer located in Toronto currently working as an Android Engineer @ Flipp.

 ### Interests
 - I :heart: all things Android
+- Diehard:basketball: fan.
+We the North!
+- Love listening to and exploring new :musical_note:

+### Dislikes
+- The ending of Game of Thrones :disappointed:
+- Covid-19

 ### Recent projects
 - Check out my latest work - NewsCast, an android app built to show off android best practices: https://gerin98.github.io/NewsCast/